-To solve the target task in closed-loop, we continuously estimate the key logical states $\mathcal{S}_{C}$ after executing each action $\bm{a}$ in the current plan $\mathcal{P}_{C}$.
-If the target state $\bm{G}$ is not a subset of $\mathcal{S}_{C}$, indicating the task is not achieved yet.
-We then invoke the Logic-DMP to swiftly generate a new plan.
-With the \textit{LogicIn} function in Line 8, we check if current state $\mathcal{S}_{C}$ is a subset of the multi-goal specifications $\mathcal{G}$.
+To solve the target task in a closed loop, we continuously estimate the current logical states $\mathcal{S}_{C}$ after executing each action $\bm{a}$ in the current plan $\mathcal{P}_{C}$.
+If the target goal $\bm{G}$ is not a subset of $\mathcal{S}_{C}$, indicating the task is not achieved yet.
+We then invoke the Logic-LfD to swiftly generate a new plan.
+With the \textit{LogicIn} function in Line 8, we check if the current state $\mathcal{S}_{C}$ is a subset of the multi-goal specifications $\mathcal{G}$.
 If it is, we also generate its corresponding index \textit{id} in the sequence.
-Then, the action $\mathcal{P}_{I}[id]$ in the initial plan will be a feasible action that transitions current state $\mathcal{S}_{C}$ to the goal state $\bm{G}$.
+Then, the action $\mathcal{P}_{I}[id]$ in the initial plan will be a feasible action that transitions the current state $\mathcal{S}_{C}$ to the goal state $\bm{G}$.
 If $\mathcal{S}_{C}$ is not a subset of $\mathcal{G}$, it indicates a severe task-level disturbance in the environment, and \textit{PDDLStream} with multi-goal specification $\mathcal{G}$ is applied to find a new feasible plan $\mathcal{P}^{\text{new}}$ that converges to the demonstration $\mathcal{P}$.
 The first action in $\mathcal{P}^{\text{new}}$ is executed as the feasible action for the current state.
 The action $\bm{a}$ not only shows which action should be executed, but also indicates which robot arm(s) should execute that action for manipulating which object(s).
 The LQT-CP is then applied in an object-centric manner to generalize the reference trajectory for generating the corresponding motion-level trajectory $\bm{\tau}^{\text{new}}$ to execute action $\bm{a}$.